 - If the area designation is for part of a parish or extends into another parish or district, the process will take longer.
 A public consultation must take place and the final decision will be made by Full Council where possible.

-If the application is for the whole parish area the District Council can only amend the boundary of the proposed area if any of the area has already been designated or if there is an outstanding application for designation.
+If the application is for the whole parish area the Council can only amend the boundary of the proposed area if any of the area has already been designated or if there is an outstanding application for designation.

-If the District Council considers that the area is wholly or predominantly business in nature it should be designated as a business area.
+If the Council considers that the area is wholly or predominantly business in nature it should be designated as a business area.
 If so, there will be a second referendum for the business sector (see Step 5 below).

 Areas without a town or parish council